Equitable Climate Disaster Recovery

-GCCLP has launched a four year learning exchange to highlight the United Nations declared Decade for People of African Descent (2015-2024) and the global Climate Justice movement, with specific attention to the impacts on Black people in US and Global South.
-This project engages emerging leaders of African descent (20-50) in the development of a communications campaign and learning exchange focused on the impacts of climate change with African diasporic communities in Puerto Rico, US Virgin Islands, Belize, Martinique/ Guadeloupe.
+GCCLP has launched a four-year learning exchange to highlight the United Nations declared Decade for People of African Descent (2015-2024) and the global Climate Justice movement, with specific attention to the impacts on Black people in the US and Global South.
+This project engages emerging leaders of African descent (20-50) in the development of a communications campaign and learning exchange focused on the impacts of climate change with African diasporic communities in Puerto Rico, the US Virgin Islands, Belize, Martinique/Guadeloupe.
 Each exchange will develop new media and communications products aimed at the next generation of Black human rights defenders and climate advocates.
-By 2021, annual mini reports from each exchange will be combined into a comprehensive report on the impacts of climate on people of African descent.
+By 2021, annual mini-reports from each exchange will be combined into a comprehensive report on the impacts of climate on people of African descent.

 HR & Disaster Continuing Legal Education (Legal Training)

-GCCLP uses licence compliance regulations to educate private sector attorneys to better understand inequities in the law and legal procedures as well as the opportunities to use the law to advance equity in our society.
-CLE’s focus on the the following:
+GCCLP uses license compliance regulations to educate private sector attorneys to better understand inequities in the law and legal procedures as well as the opportunities to use the law to advance equity in our society.
+CLE’s focus on the following:

 Justice vs.Disaster Response: Federal Disaster Response 101

 Protecting Constitutional Rights of Human Rights Defenders in disaster